lucasinanaj/FoundationOfComputerScience/README.md

 **Description:**
 This GitHub repository showcases the work undertaken for the Foundation of Computer Science examination, the first exam for the Master's Degree in Data Science.
-The project focuses on the Dogs Adoptions dataset, comprising three key files: dogs.csv (abbreviated as dogs), dogTravel.csv (abbreviated as travels), and NST-EST2021-POP.csv.
+The project focuses on the Dogs Adoptions dataset, comprising three key files: dogs.csv, dogTravel.csv, and NST-EST2021-POP.csv, contained in the 'files' folder.

 **Project Tasks:**